 /TI:hh:mm

-The no-echo switch suppresses printing of commands at the keyboard.
+The "no-echo" switch suppresses printing of commands at the keyboard.
 It is specified as /NE.
-If this switch is included, only the \$JOB command is echoed at the keyboard, and the start and finish times of the job.
+If this switch is specified, only the \$JOB command is echoed at the keyboard, with the job start and finish times.